 This play is often thrown from a spread formation.

 For those unfamiliar, a Hail Mary is a religious prayer.
-The reason it’s called a Hail Mary is because teams will often pray when they throw the ball at the end of the game as time expires.
+The reason it’s called a Hail Mary is that teams will often pray when they throw the ball at the end of the game as time expires.
 That’s why teams call it a Hail Mary, as they are throwing up a “prayer” in hopes of catching it.

-Teams will have different versions of the Hail Mary, but often it’s signaled in by the coach doing the “father, son, holy spirit” mannerism.
+Teams will have different versions of the Hail Mary, but often it’s signaled by the coach doing the “father, son, holy spirit” mannerism.

 Every team will have a Hail Mary play in their playbook, as teams will always prepare for the worst-case scenario.